MA Education for a Sustainable Environment

 Knowledge and understanding

-• Understand the relationship between capitalist development and ecological change.
+• Understand the relationship between capitalist development and environmental change.

-• Be able to mobilize the methodologies of political ecology in a concrete socio-ecological environment.
+• Be able to use methodologies of political ecology to analyse the contested character of real-world environments.

-• Understand the relationship between political ecology and environmental politics
+• Understand the relationship between political ecology, environmental justice and socio-ecological mobilization.

 Intellectual skills